vidya2101/Uber-Supply-Demand-Gap-A-guide-to-beginner-for-analysisthrough-visualization/README.md

 # Uber-Supply-Demand-Gap-A-guide-to-beginner-for-analysis-through-visualization
-A guide to beginner: How to perform uni-variate and variate analysis If you are new to data science or the terms univariate and bivariate analysis.
+A guide to beginner: How to perform uni-variate and bi-variate analysis If you are new to data science or the terms univariate and bivariate analysis.
 This repository will show you how a step by step analysis is performed using visualizations.
 Just have fun Reading the NoteBook.